Phillies extend winning streak to 4 with 9-5 win over Nats

 WASHINGTON (AP) — Rhys Hoskins homered and drove in three runs, Didi Gregorius hit a two-run homer and the Philadelphia Phillies extended their winning streak to four games with a 9-5 victory over the Washington Nationals on Wednesday night.

 Philadelphia is 55-53 and two games over .500 for the first time since July 18, when it was 47-45.
-The Phillies began the day 1½ games behind the NL East-leading New York Mets.
+The Phillies are 1½ games behind the NL East-leading New York Mets.

 The Phillies erased an early 3-0 deficit and set up a chance for a four-game sweep on Thursday afternoon.